georgealv96/blackjack-game-project/README.md

 —How to keep the wagering system decently consistent throghout the entire time an user is playing regardless of the amount of rounds played.

-I'm working on how to make this entire game as accurate as possible so the user can have the best experience and most fun possible!
+I'm working on making this entire game as accurate as possible so the user can have the best experience and most fun possible!